Complexes of stable $\infty$-categories: Abstract

 \section{Abstract}

 We study complexes of stable $\infty$-categories, referred to as categorical complexes.
 As we demonstrate, examples of such complexes arise in a variety of subjects including representation theory, algebraic geometry, symplectic geometry, and differential topology.
 One of the key techniques we introduce is a totalization construction for categorical cubes which is particularly well-behaved in the presence of Beck-Chevalley conditions.
 As a direct application we establish a categorical Koszul duality result which generalizes previously known derived Morita equivalences among higher Auslander algebras and puts them into a conceptual context.
 We explain how spherical categorical complexes can be interpreted as higher-dimensional perverse schobers, and introduce Calabi-Yau structures on categorical complexes to capture noncommutative orientation data.
 A variant of homological mirror symmetry for categorical complexes is proposed and verified for $\CP^2$.
-Finally, we develop the concept of a lax additive $(\infty,2)$-category and propose it as a suitable framework to formulate further aspects of categorified homological algebra.